Insider Selling: Cloudflare, Inc. (NYSE:NET) CEO Sells 52,385 Shares of Stock

-Cloudflare, Inc. (NYSE:NET) CEO Matthew Prince sold 52,385 shares of the stock in a transaction that occurred on Friday, February 18th.
-The stock was sold at an average price of $98.55, for a total transaction of $5,162,541.75.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Cloudflare, Inc. (NYSE:NET) CEO Matthew Prince sold 52,385 shares of the business’s stock in a transaction dated Wednesday, February 16th.
+The shares were sold at an average price of $110.41, for a total value of $5,783,827.85.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.

 Matthew Prince also recently made the following trade(s):

-A number of large investors have recently made changes to their positions in NET.
-Morgan Stanley lifted its stake in Cloudflare by 120.2% during the 2nd quarter.
-Morgan Stanley now owns 28,729,894 shares of the company’s stock valued at $3,040,771,000 after acquiring an additional 15,680,274 shares during the period.
-Capital World Investors raised its holdings in Cloudflare by 322.4% in the fourth quarter.
-Capital World Investors now owns 11,347,863 shares of the company’s stock valued at $1,492,244,000 after acquiring an additional 8,661,214 shares in the last quarter.
-Sands Capital Management LLC grew its holdings in shares of Cloudflare by 705.1% during the third quarter.
-Sands Capital Management LLC now owns 8,323,377 shares of the company’s stock worth $937,628,000 after purchasing an additional 7,289,490 shares during the last quarter.
-First Trust Advisors LP boosted its stake in shares of Cloudflare by 93.3% during the fourth quarter.
-First Trust Advisors LP now owns 4,945,025 shares of the company’s stock worth $650,271,000 after buying an additional 2,386,240 shares during the period.
-Finally, 1832 Asset Management L.P. purchased a new stake in shares of Cloudflare in the second quarter valued at approximately $137,835,000.
-66.43% of the stock is currently owned by institutional investors.
+Several hedge funds and other institutional investors have recently made changes to their positions in the company.
+Montag A & Associates Inc. raised its stake in shares of Cloudflare by 4.7% in the third quarter.
+Montag A & Associates Inc. now owns 1,288 shares of the company’s stock valued at $145,000 after acquiring an additional 58 shares in the last quarter.
+Spire Wealth Management raised its stake in shares of Cloudflare by 35.4% in the third quarter.
+Spire Wealth Management now owns 268 shares of the company’s stock valued at $30,000 after acquiring an additional 70 shares in the last quarter.
+Tsfg LLC raised its stake in shares of Cloudflare by 4.9% in the third quarter.
+Tsfg LLC now owns 1,560 shares of the company’s stock valued at $176,000 after acquiring an additional 73 shares in the last quarter.
+International Assets Investment Management LLC raised its stake in shares of Cloudflare by 3.6% in the fourth quarter.
+International Assets Investment Management LLC now owns 2,987 shares of the company’s stock valued at $393,000 after acquiring an additional 104 shares in the last quarter.
+Finally, Winch Advisory Services LLC raised its stake in shares of Cloudflare by 37.1% in the third quarter.
+Winch Advisory Services LLC now owns 392 shares of the company’s stock valued at $44,000 after acquiring an additional 106 shares in the last quarter.
+Institutional investors and hedge funds own 66.43% of the company’s stock.

 CloudFlare, Inc operates a cloud platform that delivers a range of network services to businesses worldwide.
 The company provides an integrated cloud-based security solution to secure a range of combination of platforms, including public cloud, private cloud, on-premise, software-as-a-service applications, and Internet of Things (IoT) devices.